An array of dots and dashes of color that spell CVAD in Morse Code

 Why UNT CVAD?

-Hands-on Experience • Explore the Degrees
+Hands-on Experience • Explore the Degrees!

-The UNT Advantage • Handy Resources
+The UNT Advantage • Answering your Questions

 Why UNT?